NaturalHistoryMuseum/inselect-templates/README.md

         Optional.
 Should be either `true` or `false`.
 If `true` the user must enter a value for this field.
 Defaults to `false`.

+    * `Fixed value`
+        Optional.
+A string value that the user will not be able to alter.

     * `Choices`
         Optional.
 A list of unique strings from which the user can choose.

     * `Choices with data`
         Optional.
 A list of unique strings from which the user can choose, together with hidden data values.
-        `Choices` and `Choices with data` are mutually exclusive.
+        `Fixed value`, `Choices` and `Choices with data` are mutually exclusive.

     * `Parser`
         Optional.
 One of the following